by Sommer Adams, a HavefunBiking contributor

 Cloth Gloves (handwashing)

 Step 1 – Close the Velcro or glove fasteners.

 Step 2 – Wash the bicycle gloves using cool water and mild liquid soap in a sink.
 If the gloves are dirty/smelly, add 1/8 cup white vinegar to your wash water.

 Step 3 – Rinse the gloves well and inspect them for soap suds.
 Rinse again if necessary.

 Step 4 – Lay the gloves flat or hang them up to dry.
 Even better if you can hang the gloves out in the sun.
 The sun is a “natural sanitizer” and works great to disinfect your clothes.
-Plus, if you dry your gloves under the sun they will smell cleaner and fresher.
+Plus, if you dry your gloves under the sun, they will smell fresher.

 Cloth Gloves (machine wash)

 Step 1 – Close the Velcro, snap, or button that is on your gloves.

-Step 2 – Put the gloves in your washing machine, set it on cold water and add laundry detergent.
+Step 2 – Put the gloves in your washing machine, set them on cold water, and add laundry detergent.
 Do not use bleach.
 You may wash other items with the gloves.
 If your gloves are particularly smelly, add 1/4 cup of white vinegar to the fabric softener slot of your washing machine.

 Step 3 – Rinse the bike gloves by hand after the wash if any soap suds remain.

 Step 4 – Then lay the gloves flat or hang them to dry, or you can hang them out in the sun to dry.
 The sun’s ultraviolet rays will help kill bacteria on your workout clothes.
 But they need to be completely dry in the sun to be totally disinfected.

 Leather Gloves (handwash only)

-Step 1 – Put on the bicycle gloves.
-Then, run some cool water over your hands and then apply a very mild soap, such as castile soap or leather soap, into the dirtiest parts of the glove.
+Step 1 – Put on the bicycle gloves and run some cool water over your hands, applying a very mild soap, such as Castile or leather soap, into the dirtiest parts of the glove.

 Step 2 – Rinse the gloves well, spending twice as long on the rinsing as you did washing to ensure all the soap is gone.
-Do not wring the moisture in the gloves.
+Do not wring moisture in the gloves.
 Squeeze gently to remove the water.